CSC207-UofT/course-project-tbd/Design_Document.md

 does not do any other task that is not directly related to a group.
 Similarly, our use-case class - **GroupManager** is responsible for only manipulating things related to a group.
 All the methods in **GroupManager** does something that is related to the group such as creating group, joining group and so on.

+For our phase 2, we have added a new entity called admin and controllers/presenters for GUI.
+We still have not violated the single responsibility principle.
+Like our previous controllers (Which are no longer in use) we could easily change from the user interface in the terminal to that of scenebuilder without changing any of our use cases or entities.
+Hence, our code still follows the SRP.

 ### O - Open-closed Principle
 The open-closed principle states that a class must be open for extension but closed for modification.
 This means that our classes must be able to be extended without changing/modifying how it currently looks like.
 If you look at how